 Ingredients

-- 1 pound kangkong (water spinach) rinsed and cut into 2-inch sections; see note
+- 1 bunch kangkong or water spinach (about 1 pound) rinsed and cut into 2-inch sections; see note

 - 8 ounces pork belly or shoulder thinly sliced; see note